abhi14nexu/godaddy-repo-explorer/README.md

 - **Batch Loading**: Loads 30 repositories per page instead of all at once
 - **Load More Button**: Users can progressively load more repositories
 - **Reduced Initial Load Time**: Faster initial page load with minimal data
-- **Memory Efficient**: Only loads data as needed

-### Additional Optimizations

-- **Debounced Search**: Search queries are debounced to prevent excessive API calls
-- **Optimized Re-renders**: Components are optimized to minimize unnecessary re-renders
-- **Lazy Loading**: Components and data are loaded only when needed
-- **Efficient Filtering**: Client-side filtering for instant results

 ### Performance Metrics